WickyNilliams/headroom.js/README.md

 <header class="headroom headroom--pinned">
 ```

+Relying on CSS classes affords headroom.js incredible flexibility.
+The choice of what to do when scrolling up or down is now entirely yours - anything you can do with CSS you can do in response to the user's scroll.

 ## Usage

 Using headroom.js is really simple.
-It has a pure JS API, and optional jQuery/Zepto-compatible and AngularJS plugins.
+It has a pure JS API, plus an optional jQuery/Zepto plugin and AngularJS directive.

 ### With pure JS

+Include the `headroom.js` script in your page, and then:

 ```js
 // grab an element